danielvornicu/sample-vue.js/readme.txt

 If we take a look at our gh-pages branch, we will see that it is equivalent to being the root of the dist folder
 5. Go to: https://danielvornicu.github.io/sample-vue.js/ then click to header 'Liste des Clients (version Vue JS)' to redirect to https://danielvornicu.github.io/clients
+6.Handling Vue Router with a Custom 404 Page: if you try to go directly to a page other than / you’ll get a 404 error.
+This is because Github Pages does not automatically redirect all requests to serve index.html.
+>copy index.html 404.html

 Deploy 'sample-vue.js' application on Surge:
 1.install Surge globally: